A personal review of the lookalike versions of the

 I wasn't happy when I discovered that the lathe didn't come with a full set of change gears - really!
 Gears supplied depend on whether it is an imperial or metric lead screw.
 For a 40 tooth primary gear on a metric 1.5mm lead screw, 0.30 to 3.00mm threads, you need gears 20, 30, 35, 40, 50, 52, 60, 66, 75 and 2 by 80, and extras 33, 42, for imperial.
 On my lookalike I had a scale which required a 33, 35 and 45, not supplied.
 So, the first thread I needed was a 1.25 metric and according to the lathe's scale I needed the 45 tooth gear.
 The change gear specs for mini lathes are much the same so I grabbed a Sieg C2/3 plastic (handy if I make a mistake - chew up the plastic gear instead of the metal), but I ended up with a fantom thread.
 After numerous attempts, and an occasional outburst or two, I realized that the scale on the machine was wrong - would you believe it?
 So I chased up the Opti-turn scale for a 1.25mm thread, 66 H, 40 50, H 80, and a perfect thread was produced.
 Anyway, as well as leading you up the garden path, the lookalikes force you to chase up some extra gears - bore-12mm, keyway-3mm, width-8mm.
 KDG in Germany make very nice metal mini lathe change gears, but the Chinese versions work just as well, although they are hard to source - Ebay, help!
 My Opti-turn retailer wasn't much help - I don't know why!
 In the meantime, plastic gears for a Sieg C2/3, Harbor Freight, etc., can do the trick, although the range is limited.
 When it comes to replacement parts for the lookalikes, they are available thru an Opti-turn retailer, but not everything is compatible.
 If a lookalike blows up you are on your own.

 I'm not sure what recommendation I would make on the choice between the lookalike versions or the Opti-turn - you get what you pay for, eg., the lookalikes come with shorter slides and no thread counter + a few problems!
 Either way, they are a proficient little lathe, if somewhat rough around the edges.
 By the way, I am not really able to comment on the imperial versions marketed in the US.
-I suspect the WM210 is straight out of the box, but I can't comment on the Grizzly or BestEquip versions.
-Feel free to have your say!
+I suspect the WM210 is straight out of the box, while the branded versions, Grizzly or BestEquip, probably come with in-house quality control and backup, but from where I am, I can't be sure; Buyer beware!

 Specifications for the 300 / 400 / etc. mm centers